If you are approved for the Victorian Homebuyer Fund, there are a range of ongoing obligations you are required to fulfil.

 Each year following the purchase of your home, you will be required to complete an annual review and provide supporting information to ensure you have maintained your eligibility for the Victorian Homebuyer Fund.

+Once you have accessed the VHF Participant Portal, you will be guided to submit your annual review and will be provided with a list of required documents.
 This may include providing a certificate of currency of insurance and other details such as payslips, tax returns, home loan statements and utility bills.

 You are also required to notify us within 10 business days if your circumstances change at any point in time.